aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/test-lambda-hook/index.md

 - In contrast, the screenshot below illustrates **an example log of a failed stack** creation due to non-compliance with the validation rules enforced by the Lambda Hook:
   ![cloudwatch-hook-fail.png](/static/advanced/hook/cloudwatch-hook-fail.png "non Compliant Hook Logs")
+::alert[In CloudWatch Logs console, you can search log messages with specifc message text shown in the screenshot.]{type="info"}

 **Congratulations!
 You have successfully tested and validated your Lambda Hook for DynamoDB configurations.**